Oh, spit! OMG! The sky is falling!

 Stop.
 To steal a line from Cameron Crowe's 1989 Say Anything: "You must chill.
 You must chill."

 Yet if you're reading this, it means I'm still typing.
-I haven't jumped out any windows.
-(Not that it would help matters any.
-I'm on the ground floor.)
-That sort of dramatic overreaction doesn't help.
-Panicking as your stocks plummet won't slow their fall, and it won't salvage your portfolio.
-It'll only lock in your losses.
+I haven't jumped out of any windows -- not that you have to worry about that, since I live on the ground floor.
+But even if I lived in a New York penthouse apartment, that sort of dramatic overreaction just wouldn't help.
+Panicking as your stocks plummet won't slow their fall, and it won't salvage your portfolio -- just lock in your losses.

 Well, what should we do?

-You should thank the good Lord -- or your deity of choice -- for providing you with an object lesson in the volatility of the markets.
+You should thank the good Lord (or your deity of choice) for providing you an object lesson in the volatility of the markets.

 From time to time, we all need to be reminded that asset prices can go down as well as up.
-Otherwise, we might do something stupid -- like, say, pay 516 times forward earnings for a share of Overstock.com
+Otherwise, we might do something stupid -- like, say, pay more than 130 times earnings for a share of Cypress Semiconductor

 Hypothetically speaking, and present company excluded, of course.